We may earn commission from affiliate links →

 How To Get From Tbilisi Airport To The City Center

-It is very easy to get from the Airport to Tbilisi and vice-versa.
-You have 2 options: catch a taxi or catch the bus N37.
+It is effortless to get from the Airport to Tbilisi and vice-versa.
+You have two options: catch a taxi or catch the bus N37.
 The bus runs 24h it passes every 30 min (roughly) and is incredibly cheap (0,5 Lari).